opendaylight/docs/docs/user-guide/l2switch-user-guide.rst

       -  A lower value has the advantage of handling network topology changes quicker, at the cost of doing more computation.

+      -  default value is 1000

-Configuring Arp Handler
+Configurable parameters in Arp Handler
 -----------------------

--  54-arphandler.xml
+-  l2switch/arphandler/src/main/yang/arp-handler-config.yang

    -  is-proactive-flood-mode